- Find a Trail

 - Get Involved

-The western portion of the Western Maryland Rail Trail is blessed with magnificent views of the Potomac River.
-Large rock outcroppings will catch your attention, as will the ruins of the Round Top Cement Mill, which was built in the 1830s and was Hancock's largest employer during the Civil War.
+A more scenic trail segment rolls west from town as you leave the I-70 traffic behind.
+There are better views of the Potomac River through the trees, and large rock outcroppings will catch your attention.
+Three miles from Hancock you’ll find the ruins of the Round Top Cement Mill, which dates to the 1830s and was the area’s largest employer during the Civil War.

 Fort Frederick State Park trailhead: From Interstate 70, take Exit 12 to State Route 56 and head east toward Big Pool.
 The trail parking lot is across the street from the post office.